c-edwards-eco/Digital-Twin-3/README.md

 ## Technology

-Digital Twin 3 is a static, client-side web application built primarily with:
+The Digital Twin 3 is a static, client-side web application built primarily with:

 - **Leaflet** — interactive visualization of the Collection Wall.
 - **GeoJSON** — storage of shelf and placeholder-book geometry.